-II.
 STANDARDS FOR MEMBERSHIP

-As a member of the JVC, you undertake to:
+As a member of the JVC, you commit to:

-- S.1. make reasonable efforts to educate self and staff as to the applicable current legal requirements; - S.2. comply with all laws and regulations applicable to the jewelry industry; - S.3. make accurate representations about the products you buy and the products you sell; - S.4. communicate to business partners your commitment to compliance with the law; - S.5. resolve all customer complaints promptly and fairly.
+- 5.1. make reasonable efforts to educate self and staff about opplicable current legal requirements. - 5.2. comply with all laws and regulations applicable to the jewelry industry - 5.1. make accurate representations about the products youbuy and sell; - 5.4. communicate to business partners your commitment to compliance with the law. - 5.5. resolve all customer complaints promptly and fairly. - COMPLIANCE PRACTICES